SucculentGoose/custardbot/README.md

 # custardbot
-its a custard fotd discord bot
+its the worlds greatest custard flavor of the day discord bot